MedHatimFasih/MedHatimFasih/README.md

 🌍 Based in Marrakech, Morocco
-🎓 Bachelor student in Computer Systems and Software Engineering 🎓 Previously completed a **DUT in Data Engineering*
+🎓 Bachelor student in Computer Systems and Software Engineering 🎓 Previously completed a DUT in Data Engineering
 🛠 Working on freelance & personal tech projects
 📈 Passionate about AI, data, clean design
-🥇 Former sprinter | MMA fan |  GymBro